Dead Sea: Names

+It was also known as the 'Dead Sea' (Νεκρά Θάλασσα; Mare Mortuum).
+Another ancient name is the "Jewish Sea," (Iudaicum mare), a term used by the second-century Roman historian Tacitus.

 Geography

+The Dead Sea is a salt lake bordered by Jordan to the east and Palestine's Israeli-occupied West Bank and Israel to the west.
+It is an endorheic lake, meaning there are no outlet streams.

-The Dead Sea is an endorheic lake located in the Jordan Rift Valley, a geographic feature formed by the Dead Sea Transform (DST).
+The Dead Sea lies in the Jordan Rift Valley, a geographic feature formed by the Dead Sea Transform (DST).
 This left lateral-moving transform fault lies along the tectonic plate boundary between the African Plate and the Arabian Plate.
 It runs between the East Anatolian Fault zone in Turkey and the northern end of the Red Sea Rift offshore of the southern tip of Sinai.

-It is here that the Upper Jordan River/Sea of Galilee/Lower Jordan River water system comes to an end.
+Water feeds into the Dead Sea from various sources, many small or intermittent, including: